Great media rooms are hard to design

 • Ambient light rejecting screens - these give remarkable results in brighter conditions.

-• Use a flat-panel TV - a reduction in scale for watching films, but in some rooms works very well.
+• Use a flat-panel TV - a reduction in scale for watching films, but in smaller rooms this can work really well.
 Some very large sizes are now quite affordable.

 • We might control the light levels, for example with blackout blinds and careful choice of surface colours.
 Bright white walls and ceilings can be very distracting; what about a light grey instead?
 High gloss finishes should be avoided, or outside the field of view.